 Many types of plants will do well when trained as small trees.
 Here are five of the most popular choices:

 Fuchsia is easy to grow and very luxuriant.
 You can start it as a cutting.
-Remember to take your cutting from one of the upright varieties as you will be training it to stand up straight.
+Remember to take your cutting from one of the upright varieties as you will be training it to stand up straight with a clear trunk.

 To do this, you must prune and pinch back shoots and upstarts diligently throughout the first year.
 Keep only the topknot of growth which you wish to encourage.